zhanghaoyang0/DGAT-onco/README.md

 ## vcf_to_mutmatrix.py
 Then, the VCF should be annotated by  dbnsfp33a dataset.

 Depending your MAF build, the annotation can be conducted by ANNOVAR('http://annovar.openbioinformatics.org/en/latest/user-guide/download/') by following commands:

-table_annovar.pl input_file humandb/ -buildver hg38 -out output_file -remove
--protocol dbnsfp33a -operation f -nastring . -vcfinput
-or
-table_annovar.pl input_file humandb/ -buildver hg19 -out output_file -remove
--protocol dbnsfp33a -operation f -nastring . -vcfinput
+table_annovar.pl your_input humandb/ -buildver your_build -out your_output -remove -protocol dbnsfp33a -operation f -nastring . -vcfinput

 This script generate a mutation matrix based on a pathogenic score from VCF file annotated by dbnsfp33a dataset.